Brona Croft: Season Two

-Victor resurrects Brona, under the name of Lily Frankenstein.
+Victor resurrects Brónagh, under the name of Lily Frankenstein.
 Though the Creature is eager to have Lily to himself, Victor insists on having time with Lily to re-acclimate her to life.
 Lily claims to have no memory of her life before the "accident," and is informed that she is Victor's cousin, and was engaged to marry the Creature, calling himself John Clare.

 Though the creature grows impatient, Victor spends more and more time with Lily, and the two appear to fall in love.
 Victor takes Lily to a ball, where she is re-introduced to Dorian Gray.
 The two are fascinated with each other, much to both the Creature and Victor's chagrin.
 One evening, during a thunderstorm, Lily climbs into Victor's bed and takes his virginity.

 Despite claiming to be in love with Victor, Lily begins a friendship with Dorian Gray.
 After an evening out with Dorian, Lily strays from her neighborhood and goes to a pub.
 A man attempts to seduce her, and she goes back to his house with him.
 During sex, she strangles him to death and lays with his corpse until morning, claiming to a livid Victor that she fell asleep on a park bench.

 Eventually, the Creature grows impatient with Victor's possessiveness of Lily, and confronts her while Victor is away.
 After Lily rejects him, he attempts to attack her, but she shoves him to the ground and berates him, mocking his ugliness and naivety.
 She reveals that she knows exactly what she is, and that she knows her resurrection made her immortal.
 Lily promises that she will never serve another man again, and instead swears that they will kneel to her.
 She offers the Creature the chance to overthrow mankind with her, but he is terrified and refuses.

 Instead, she seeks out Gray, and the two plot "mastery" over the human race.
 Victor learns of her recent actions, and comes to confront her.
 With a gun pointed at her, Lily reveals that she knew what was going on all along and who she was before, and claims that she was only pretending to be in love with Victor, waiting for the right time to strike.
 After she belittles his sexual prowess, Victor shoots her, but she is unfazed.
 Victor shoots Dorian, too, to no avail, and the two debate killing him.
 Lily decides to spare her creator, claiming he may be useful to her in the future.